Diagon Alley

 Diagon Alley is a fictional shopping district in J. K. Rowling's Harry Potter franchise.
-The location first appeared in the 1997 novel Harry Potter and the Philosopher's Stone.
-It is featured in multiple video games, as well as a 2001 board game.
+It first appeared in the 1997 novel Harry Potter and the Philosopher's Stone, and has since been featured in additional novels, film adaptations, video games, and a board game.
 A real-world version of the district was constructed at Universal Studios Florida in 2014.

-Background

-The former head of marketing for York's tourist body Paul Whiting stated the film producers went to York for inspiration.

-Shops and places in Diagon Alley
+Places in Diagon Alley

-On Charing Cross Road in London, the Leaky Cauldron is a shabby pub and inn that serves as the entrance to Diagon Alley, invisible to the Muggle world.
-The rear doorway of the pub opens into a courtyard enclosed by a brick wall, and a particular brick must be tapped three times by a magic-user in order to access Diagon Alley.
+On Charing Cross Road in London, the Leaky Cauldron is a shabby pub and inn that serves as the entrance to Diagon Alley.
+It is located between a bookstore and a record shop, and is invisible to Muggles.
+The rear doorway of the pub opens into a courtyard enclosed by a brick wall, and a particular brick must be tapped three times by a magic-user in order to open a passage to Diagon Alley.

 Numerous locations within Diagon Alley are notable in the series: